The Complete Guide to Content Marketing for Startups

 Your customers cannot succeed with your product without your help.
 You need to let them know that your product exists, how the product will help them, how to get it and how to use it for maximum benefit.
 This guide can be in the form of text, pictures, video or a combination of two or all of the above.

-What is content marketing?
+What is Content Marketing for Startups?
 It is the creation and promotion of content that adds value to the lives of your customers and potential customers.
 It is both an art and science, because different niches have different approaches to it.
 Most affiliate marketers need just a simple blog post to reach their audience, while a camera manufacturer will require a complete user guide with accompanying pictures and if possible, a video.
 Live videos are also gaining ground especially in the self-improvement and coaching industries.
 Medical blogs such as WebMed are increasingly using quizzes.
 IQ tests and other assessment tools are everywhere on the internet, not to mention e-newsletters.

 Why Content is Important for Startups?